 - Lack of exercise or movement

 Postural syndrome is a condition of the lumbar and cervical spine that causes symptoms such as aches and pains in the neck, head, shoulders, lower back pain and even hips and legs, normally from sustained poor posture.

 Poor posture is the positioning of your body that causes unnecessary strain.
 Posture does not necessarily refer to the upright standing position but can be the way in which you sit at a desk.
 In many cases, poor posture is very much avoidable and caused by a lack of awareness of how the body works.

-While poor posture is often a result of an underlying injury causing the body to compensate for it, there are also a number of lifestyle factors that can contribute to the issue;
+While poor posture is often a result of an underlying injury causing the body to compensate for it, there are also a number of lifestyle factors that can contribute to the issue, such as:

 - Being overweight